isralennon/MSAAI521/deliverables/Paper.md

 Pedestrians (~35% of instances) had a recall of 0.262, meaning only one in four were detected (Figure 8).

 **Figure 8**
-*Pedestrian Detection Performance across Runs*
+*Pedestrian Detection Performance Across Runs*

 ![](Resources/Graphs/results_pedestrian.png)